 A Short History of Collecting: Gallery of Book Collections

 This gallery highlights the bibliophile's passion for early manuscripts, incunabula, and other rare books, including first editions and finely bound volumes.
-As noted, such books are scattered throughout the TC, but here the focus is on books of literary value or those collected primarily for their physical quality.
-Many of the TC's precious books were once selected and curated by some of the greatest figures in bibliophily: Jean Bigot (medieval manuscripts); the Duke of Roxburghe, whose library sale sparked the first documented instance of Bibliomania; notable 19th-century French bibliophiles such as Baron Pichon and the Duc d’Aumale; and famous rare-book dealers like A.S.W.
+Such works, especially collection catalogues or thematic book collections, are found throughout the TC; here, however, the focus is on books valued for their literary significance or collected primarily for their physical qualities.
+Many of the books presented here were once selected and curated by some of the most distinguished figures in bibliophily: Jean Bigot (medieval manuscripts); the Duke of Roxburghe, whose library sale sparked one of the earliest documented instances of bibliomania; notable 19th-century French bibliophiles such as Baron Pichon and the Duc d'Aumale; and renowned rare-book dealers including A.S.W.
 Rosenbach and Bernard H. Breslauer.
-More recent innovations are also represented, including comic books of famous pedigrees and, for example, Potteriana.
+More recent collecting trends are also represented, including celebrated comic book collections (e.g., the White Mountain pedigree), authors of special interest within the collecting world (e.g., Lovecraftiana, Potteriana), and, of course, rare or even unique book-collection catalogues.

 Book collecting during the 20th Century